kaiyi27/tp/docs/DeveloperGuide.md

 * 3a.
 The user enters invalid details.

+    * 3a1.
+AddressBook shows an error message.
+    * 3a2.
+AddressBook prompts the user to enter the details again.

+      Use case resumes at step 2.

+**Use case: Increment a client's status**

+**MSS**

+1. User requests to list persons.
+2. AddressBook shows a list of persons.
+3. User requests to change a particular client's status in the contact list.
+4. AddressBook prompts the user to enter direction of status change.
+5. User enters the direction of status change.
+6. AddressBook changes the client's status and updates the progress dashboard.

+   Use case ends.

+**Extensions**

+* 2a.
+The contact list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 5a.
+The user enters an invalid direction.

     * 5a1.
 AddressBook shows an error message.
     * 5a2.
-AddressBook prompts the user to enter the details again.
+AddressBook prompts the user to enter the direction again.

-      Use case resumes at step 3.
+      Use case resumes at step 4.

 ### Non-Functional Requirements